4commerce-technologies-AG/rvm-mini/README.md

 Since release 1.1 rvm-mini will also automatically update rubygems to latest release.
 This prevents a number of SSL certificate errors when using outdated rubygems.

+Since release release 1.4 rvm-mini will automatically try to get binaries also from [rubies.travis-ci.org](http://rubies.travis.org/).

 rvm-mini is getting you small and swift ruby environments – you are able to run and organize different ruby versions and gems for each of your projects.